 - The Study of Behavioral Economics

-To see upcoming courses taught by CDR faculty, visit the course catalog and select "behavioral science" and/or "marketing management" under Course Area.
+To see upcoming courses taught by Roman Family Center faculty, visit the course catalog and select "behavioral science" and/or "marketing management" under Course Area.

 Participate in Research

 The center's PIMCO Decision Research Laboratories conduct world-class behavioral science research that is vital to advancing our understanding of human judgment and decision making.
 While in-person participation is temporarily suspended due to COVID-19, participants can still help us advance behavioral science research via our new Virtual Lab.
 Learn more about paid research opportunities.